 Width: The width is also going to play a significant part in getting a great fit.
 The most common width is medium, but if you do require a wide or a narrow fit, it is well worth taking the time to get the right width for your foot, rather than just settling for what may be available.

-If you are looking for a style for very swollen feet, some brands offer extra-wide widths with adjustable Velcro straps.
+Some brands offer extra-wide widths with adjustable Velcro straps if you are looking for a style for very swollen feet.
 Foamtreads has some good options for swollen feet in their Orthotic Medical line.

 Inside Outside: If you’re planning on wearing your slippers outside to put out the garbage or make a quick trip to the corner store, it’s useful to get a style that is considered an inside-outside design.
 The way you will know that the slipper is okay to wear outside is usually the type and thickness of the sole (it will be rubber and relatively thick).

 Sweating: If you have hot feet, you may not want to go for the shearling styles as they tend to be much warmer than a fleece-lined design.
-Shearling, however, does act as a natural wicking type of material, so in most cases, it should draw moisture away from your feet so they won’t feel as sweaty.
+However, shearling acts as a natural wicking type of material, so in most cases, it should draw moisture away from your feet so they won’t feel as sweaty.